CodeIntelligenceTesting/jazzer.js/docs/fuzz-settings.md

   original function like this:
   `hookFn(thisPtr, params, hookId, originalFnResult)`

-The parameters ot the `hookFn` are as follows:
+The parameters of the `hookFn` are as follows:

 - `thisPtr` - points to the object in which the original function was defined,
 - `params` - the parameters of the original function,